NeKoRoSYS/NeKoRoPIE/README.md

 ## Practical Usage Example

+"Can I use NeKoRoPIE for anything?"
+Absolutely.
+Containerize it, put it in a VPS, add a content management system, or even real-time collaborative doc editing like Canva or Google Docs.
+Anything is possible.

 - Please see [NeKoRoBOT.js](https://github.com/NeKoRoSYS/NeKoRoBOT.js/) for a full-stack Discord.js bot implementation.
 - Also used by our [proprietary matchmaking system](https://discord.gg/invite/cxjwAnWCjr), which also uses Discord.js.